HMS Rodney (29): 1944 and the Normandy Landings

 The ship was kept in reserve until 18 June when her sister struck a mine and had to withdraw.
 A severe storm began the following day and caused all operations to cease.
 A LCT took shelter in the lee of the battleship for the duration of the storm and a trawler collided with Rodney on 21 June but was not seriously damaged.
 On the night of 23/24 June, the ship was ineffectually attacked twice by Junkers Ju 88 bombers; her gunners claiming one aircraft.
 Firing for the first time since her return, Rodney's guns began bombarding targets during Operation Epsom, which began on the 26th.
 These included a sporadic, 30-hour operation firing an occasional shell 22 mi inland, to prevent a Panzer division from crossing a bridge.
 The ship also provided fire support during Operation Windsor, a partially successful Canadian assault on Carpiquet and its airfield west of Caen on 4 to 5 July, and Operation Charnwood, a frontal assault on Caen proper on 8 to 9 July.
 Some of the targets engaged were normally beyond the maximum range of Rodney's guns, but oil was pumped to one side to give the ship a temporary list which acted to increase the guns' elevation and range.
 After the end of Charnwood, the ship was withdrawn as Allied forces drove deeper into France.
 She had expended at total of 519 sixteen- and 454 six-inch shells during her sojourn off the Norman coast.

 Long-range artillery on the German-occupied island of Alderney was disrupting Allied operations off the north west corner of the Cotentin Peninsula after the landings in Normandy.
 Rodney was tasked to eliminate the problem and bombarded Batterie Blücher on 12 August, taking up a position on the other side of the Cap de la Hague to avoid return fire.
 She fired 75 sixteen-inch shells at the artillery position, believing that three of the four guns had been damaged.
-Postwar analysis showed that although 40 shells had fallen within 200 m of the center of the battery, only one gun had actually been damaged and it was back in service by November.
+Postwar analysis showed that although 40 shells had fallen within 200 m of the centre of the battery, only one gun had actually been damaged and it was back in service by November.
 The other three guns resumed shooting at Allied ships by 30 August.